surveyjs/survey-creator/docs/Build-Component-Questions.md

 }
 ```

-However, End-user of the survey will see and experience the different UI.
+However, the survey UI and experience will be different.

 <p align="center">